RemyDegenne/GlimpseOfLean/README.md

-# Lean for PDEs Workshop
+# Lean for PDEs ICARM SLMath Workshop

+The practical sessions of the Lean for PDEs workshop have 3 parts:
+* An introduction to Lean: the short version of the glimpse of Lean tutorial by Patrick Massot
+* A file about calculus and PDEs
+* Group projects

 ## A glimpse of Lean - tutorial by Patrick Massot